Of All the Things (film)

-Of All the Things is a 2012 Philippine romantic-comedy film starring Regine Velasquez and Aga Muhlach.
-The film was produced by GMA Pictures and VIVA Films.
-It was released on September 26, 2012.
-This film is Regine and Aga's third team-up after Dahil May Isang Ikaw (1999) and Pangako Ikaw Lang (2001), both produced by Viva Films.
+Of All the Things is a 2012 Philippine romantic comedy film directed by Joyce Bernal from a screenplay by Mel Mendoza-del Rosario and starring Aga Muhlach and Regine Velasquez.
+Produced by GMA Pictures and VIVA Films, it was released on September 26, 2012.
+The film is Regine and Aga's third team-up after Dahil May Isang Ikaw (1999) and Pangako...
+Ikaw Lang (2001), both produced by Viva Films.